 This dramatically further proved the skill and bravery of her officers and crew, her amazing seaworthiness.

-The following afternoon she berthed safely at Madras with little damage.
+The following afternoon she berthed safely at Madras with little damage and to the applause of her grateful passengers.

 It is said, Rajula‘s Indian passengers were so relieved that they held a Thanksgiving Service on the jetty for their stately but dependable old Rajula.